gouravkhunger/jekyll-auto-authors/README.md

   The posts must be paginated.
 This means if there are a lot of posts, we want to show next and previous buttons for navigation.

-- You don't want to manually write anything implementation for the generated pages.
+- The pages should be generated even if the author has no posts written.
-- You just want to drop in a `author: username` to the frontmatter of post and it should add the post to the author's page.
+- You just want to drop in a `author: username` to the frontmatter of post and it should add the post to the author's page with the least required configuration.
+- Adding new authors should not require restarting the jekyll server.

-The plugin does exactly this!
+The plugin does exactly that!

 ## Installation